geoserver/geoserver/doc/en/user/source/installation/index.rst

    war
    upgrade

-.. note:: At this time, for several reasons, we no longer provide the Windows Installer.
+.. note:: At this time we no longer provide a Windows Installer, due to lack of a secure Windows machine where the installer can be built and signed.
 However if you realy need the Windows installer, you can create one following `the instruction on this site <../../developer/win-installer.html>`.